 A glaze for steak, salmon, and root vegetable dishes

 An addition to yogurt or granola

 A glaze for muffins and pastries

 A topping for ice cream

 A salad dressing (mix it with balsamic vinegar and olive oil)

 Birch Syrup Research

 In 2009 and 2010, we measured the sugar content of the sap from three different species of birch trees: paper, or white, birch (Betula papyrifera); black, or sweet, birch (Betula lenta); and yellow birch (Betula alleghaniensis).
-This study took place in Lee, New Hampshire, and Durham, New Hampshire.
-We used a sap refractometer, which measured the concentration of dissolved particles in the raw sap in degrees Brix, once every three days throughout the syruping season.
+This study took place in Lee, NH, and Durham, NH.
+We used a sap refractometer to measure the concentration of dissolved solids in the raw sap every three days throughout the syruping season.
 Here are the results.
 We’re happy to answer any questions about this research.